 Is Cybersecurity Insurance Worth It?

-Cybersecurity or cyber insurance is a special policy that protects businesses against losses that are related to a cyberattack.
-A cyber insurance policy can help minimize business disruptions caused by a data breach or a phishing scam and its financial aftermath.
+A cyber insurance policy generally covers the cost for a business to recover from a data breach or other cyberattack, as well as any legal claims resulting from the breach.
+Cybersecurity or cyber insurance can help minimize business disruptions caused by a data breach or a phishing scam and its financial aftermath.
 In the case of a ransomware attack, it can also cover the financial costs and help a business recover more quickly.

 However, there are some things that a cyber insurance policy won't protect against.
 Most importantly, an insurance provider can't alert a business owner of a pending cyberattack.
 Businesses need to have their own cybersecurity measures and monitoring procedures in place.
 Although security specialists and consultants work to prevent cyberattacks before they happen, cybersecurity insurance policies provide coverage in case breaches occur.